-■ Meeting the needs of TCX's investors is a core objective that is reflected in the counterparty composition of the Primary portfolio, 86% of which consists of investor-related business (2015: 88%).
-Network Banks and other third-parties are growing sources of deal-flow for the Fund.
-This deal-flow diversifies the currency mix of the portfolio and enhances TCX's development impact, notably by contributing to achieving specific development objectives targeted by the Dutch and German governments as Subordinated Convertible Debt investors in the Fund (e.g., sub-Saharan Africa, sustainable energy):
+• Meeting the needs of TCX's investors is a core objective that is reflected in the counterparty composition of the Primary Investments portfolio, 91% of which consists of investor-related business.
+The balance is sourced from international banks and other third-parties.
+This deal-flow diversifies the currency mix of the portfolio and enhances TCX's development impact, notably by contributing to achieving specific development objectives targeted by the Dutch and German governments as Subordinated Convertible Debt investors in the Fund (e.g., Sub-Saharan Africa, SE4ALL, etc.):